 Using Pickering Drivers in National Instruments LabVIEW™

-Most Pickering drivers include a LabVIEW™ wrapper to permit full operation of the Pickering switching modules from the LabVIEW environment.
-These wrappers are normally installed to the current LabVIEW folder system during installation of the Pickering driver.
+Most Pickering drivers include a LabVIEW wrapper to permit full operation of the Pickering switching modules from the LabVIEW environment.
+These wrappers are typically installed to the current LabVIEW folder system during the installation of the Pickering driver.
 Take a look at our video: Operating Pickering Switching Modules using LabVIEW

 The process of controlling a Pickering product normally consists of the following steps:

 - Open a control session on the product